MMIV-ML/NORBIS-DL-2021/4-geometric-dl/README.md

 You can find Colab notebooks introducing PyTorch geometric [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/colabs.html) and tutorials for DGL [here](https://docs.dgl.ai/tutorials/blitz/index.html).

-The notebook ***TBA*** can be used as a starting point if you want to experiment with the libraries in Gradient.
+The notebook `DL-torch_geometric.ipynb` can be used as a starting point if you want to experiment with the libraries in Gradient.